-- 1) Install the stopper on the shaft. - 2) Slide the propeller onto the shaft. - 3) Install propeller nut and tighten securely. - Align the hole in propeller nut with hole in propeller shaft.
-Insert the cotter pin and bend its ends over to lock in place.
+- 1) Install the stopper on the shaft.

+- 2) Slide the propeller onto the shaft.

+- 3) Insert the cotter pin and bend its ends over to lock in place.

-- 1. Stopper
+- Stopper

-- 2. Propeller
+- 2. Shaft

-- 3. Propeller nut
+- 3. Propeller

-- 4. Cotter pin
+- Cotter pin

 Repair

 If your propeller hits a solid object, the impact is partially absorbed by the rubber bushing in the hub to help prevent damage to the engine.
 A strong impact can damage the hub and propeller blades.
 Damage to blades can cause unusual and excessive vibration.
 Damage to the hub can cause excessive engine RPM with little forward movement.